 We routinely collect the latest information regarding potential cyber threats by analyzing system logs and malware.
 Additionally, when incidents do occur, we respond instantly by investigating their causes, discussing possible countermeasures, and restoring services.
-This is done by the ITOCHU Computer Emergency Readiness, Response & Recovery Team (ITCCERT) - a cyber security team whose members are senior cyber security analysts.
-To further enhance security countermeasures across the entire Group in Japan and overseas, we revised the ITOCHU Group Information Security Minimum Standard in FYE 2022 by adding specific items regarding cybersecurity.
-We strengthen our security measures by expanding and deploying our Group's standard defense system.
-We also provide training programs to develop technicians proficient in cyber security, including at Group companies.
+This is done by the ITOCHU Computer Emergency Readiness, Response & Recovery Team (ITCCERT) -a cybersecurity team whose members are senior cybersecurity analysts.
+As a framework for cybersecurity governance in the ITOCHU Group companies, "ITOCHU Group Cybersecurity Framework", which is constituted of regulations, systems and processes, was rolled out from 2022.
+In addition, ITOCHU Cyber & Intelligence Inc. was established in February 2023 to provide the Cybersecurity Countermeasure Programs to Group companies, thereby ensuring sustainable and practical operations for the framework.
+We also provide training programs to develop technicians proficient in cybersecurity, including at Group companies.
 There are only a few cases in Japan where companies are working as actively as we are to develop systems and respond to information security risk.
 Moving forward, we plan to maintain these initiatives and make enhancements where necessary to ensure sustainable growth that is free from cyber threats.